frankenlabb/nattmara_store_documentation/nm_esx_status-ui.md

 ## Dependencies
 ESX & ESX_STATUS
-This script is built for [I'm an inline-style link with title](https://github.com/esx-framework "ESX Framework") If not using the official ESX Framework version we can not guarantee that the script will work for you.
+This script is built for [ESX Framework, ESX Legacy](https://github.com/esx-framework "ESX Framework") If not using the official ESX Framework version we can not guarantee that the script will work for you.

 ## User Todo: